Keiko Sonoi: Playing outside repertoires

 In January 1941, Sonoi and Toho Studio movie star Hideko Takamine made guest appearances in theatrical productions by comedian Roppa Furukawa's company in Tokyo.
-(Note: At the theater, operated by the Tokyo Takarazuka Theater Co., Ltd., (which later became Toho).
+(Note: At the Yūraku-za (Showa)|Yūraku-za theater, operated by the Tokyo Takarazuka Theater Co., Ltd., (which later became Toho).
 The main Takarazuka Revue company is based in Takarazuka, Hyogo near Osaka/Kobe.)
 This received notice as the first time a current Takarazuka member was seconded to appear on stage elsewhere.
-According to some sources, Sonoi was specially picked out by playwright who wrote for Roppa's troupe; Kikuta had already regarded Sonoi as a promising talent and insisted she be cast in his Sekijūji-ki wa sususmu at Takarazuka in 1940.
+According to some sources, Sonoi was specially picked out by playwright Kazuo Kikuta who wrote for Roppa's troupe; Kikuta had already regarded Sonoi as a promising talent and insisted she be cast in his Sekijūji-ki wa sususmu at Takarazuka in 1940.

 Leaving Takarazuka

 Around this time, Sonoi had already indicated her inclination to convert to Shingeki acting.
 Correspondence from Jūzaburō Yoshioka at the Tokyo Takarazuka office (Note: Yoshiwaka was later to become president of Tokyo Takarazuka; he was also an officer of the parent company.) shows that management was aware she "wanted to do plays like the Tsukiji" (Tsukiji Little Theater, i.e., shingeki plays), but Yoshioka suggested she settle for performing with Roppa for the time being.